Fun On-Air Activities You Might Like To Try

 Winter Field Day

-It takes a certain kind of crazy to operate in the cold and snow, but TSRC participated for the first time this year (2019).
-Rather than tow all our gear to a public location, we did it as an experiment at Plasma Technologies Corp.
-World HQ on Blackwater Rd. in Canaan, NH.
-Band conditions were poor that weekend, but we proved it could be done!
+It takes a certain kind of crazy to operate in the cold and snow, but TSRC participated for the first time in 2019 and each year since.
+Rather than tow all our gear to a public location, we do it at Plasma Technologies Corp.
+World HQ on Blackwater Rd. in Canaan, NH where our gear is stored.

-Winter Field Day is organized and sponsored by the Winter Field Day Association – visit them here: www.winterfieldday.com
+Winter Field Day is organized and sponsored by the Winter Field Day Association rather than ARRL – visit them here: www.winterfieldday.com

 VHF Contest (September, January, or June)